-The Union Scholarship Fund provides ten (10) scholarships of $3,000 each to assist student leaders in accomplishing their academic goals.
-One (1) of these scholarships is specifically for Dining Services student employees.
+The Union Scholarship Fund in partnership with Dining Services provides one (1) $3,000 each to assist a Dining Services student employee in accomplishing their academic goals.
 The purpose is to identify and recognize student leaders whose involvement has, or will contribute to the overall mission of Dining Services and the University Union.
 This includes students who are or will be associated with the different leadership opportunities within Dining Services or the University Union.
 These opportunities can include but are not limited to involvement with an office or event(s) in the Union.

 - Candidates must have completed one academic semester at an institution of higher education.

 - Candidates must be currently enrolled at the University of Utah.

 - Candidates must take a minimum of 9 undergraduate or 6 graduate credits at the University of Utah for the 2020 fall semester.